 Over time, the Enrollment and Information Required for Scheduling Peer Reviews (background) forms have continued to grow and adapt as the needs of the program have changed.
 With the launch of PRIMA, we discontinued the use of these paper forms to allow us greater flexibility to customize and better adapt the form based on the answer provided by firms and reviewers.

-Will the AICPA continue to maintain the Peer Review Public File and Reviewer Search?
+Does the AICPA continue to maintain the Peer Review Public File and Reviewer Search?

 Yes.
-The Peer Review Public File and Reviewer Search will continue to be available to the public.
+The Peer Review Public File and Reviewer Search continue to be available to the public.
 Those services are much more tightly integrated with PRIMA allowing for fast sharing of information.